ropensci/osfr/cran-comments.md

 This is a resubmission.
 In this version I have:

 - replaced links in README.md with fully specified URLs
+- updated the TITLE and DESCRIPTION to place 'osfr', 'OSF', and 'Open Science Framework' in quotes
+- removed the full license builds

 ## Reverse dependencies